brilliantFire/brilliantFire.github.io/_posts/2018-06-06-EDA-gene-expression-data-part-2-hypothesis-testing.md

 tags: dementia R-stats statistics RNA-seq
 title: Hypothesis Testing for Differential Gene Expression
 ---
-Now that we've done [a little exploration](http://blog.vislaywade.com/EDA-gene-expression-data-part-1-multidimensional-scaling/) of the gene expression data from the Allen Institute's [*Aging, Dementia, & TBI*](http://aging.brain-map.org/) study, we're ready to get down to the business of identifying genes or groups of genes that could be good predictors in a model of donor dementia status.
+Now that we've done [a little exploration](http://blog.vislaywade.com/EDA-gene-expression-data-part-1-multidimensional-scaling/) of the gene expression data from the Allen Institute's [*Aging, Dementia, & TBI*](http://aging.brain-map.org/) study, we're ready to get down to the business of identifying genes or groups of genes that could be good predictors in a model of dementia status.
 To do this, we'll use hypothesis testing to determine if the expression levels for a given gene differ between Dementia and No Dementia brain tissue samples.
-And since we'll be creating a *family* of these tests - one for each of 20,000+ genes we have - we'll be talking about correcting for [*multiple comparisons*](https://en.wikipedia.org/wiki/Multiple_comparisons_problem) as well.
+And since we'll be creating a *family* of these tests - one for each of 20,000+ genes we have - we have to talk about correcting for [*multiple comparisons*](https://en.wikipedia.org/wiki/Multiple_comparisons_problem) as well.

 #### On tap for this post...
 1. *Preliminaries* - We'll discuss RNA-seq as a Poisson process and how the gene expression data it produces is best modeled.